omarcostahamido/One-Quick-Solution/Other/Jacktrip&chill-Catalina.md

 ## **Part I, installation**:

 1. This is a clean install tutorial.
-If you already have a jack and jacktrip installation, I would reccomend first uninstalling those previous Jack and Jacktrip instals.
+If you already have a jack and jacktrip installation, I would reccomend first uninstalling those previous Jack and Jacktrip installs.
 2. Download and install this version of [Jack](https://www.dropbox.com/s/ru3r7ddz53n2qn6/JackOSX.0.92_b3.zip?dl=1), and [Jacktrip](https://www.dropbox.com/s/u9tac9o4bvczip3/JackTrip.pkg?dl=1).
 Note that after installing Jack, you will need to restart your system (time to save those damn tabs!).

 ## **Part II, network configuration:**